Swim lessons

 Feel Safer in the Water

-We teach through year-round, one-on-one lessons built on a clear five-step progression: communication, breathing and acclimation, Safety Float, turning and returning, and stroke mechanics, led by Red Cross certified instructors.
+We teach through year-round, one-on-one lessons built on a clear progression: communication, breathing and acclimation, Safety Float, turning and returning, and stroke mechanics, led by Red Cross certified instructors trained in Cannonball’s process.

 How it works